Under-Floor Heating - Frequently Asked Questions

 Warm Tiles is designed for easy installation by the skilled do-it-yourselfer.
 However, you should always consult your local electrical inspection agency prior to beginning your installation.

+How do I figure the size of cable that I will require to warm my floor?
 You will need to measure the area of the floor that you intend to warm in square feet.
 When figuring square footage, do not include areas under toilets, vanities, plumbing fixtures, or inaccessible areas.
 Allow at least 1 inch from toilets or other fixtures.
 Measurements should be as accurate as possible.
 Once you have determined the square footage to be warmed, you can select the appropriate size Warm Tiles cable system.

 Note: If you are considering installing Warm Tiles under a shower area, check local electrical codes to see if this is allowed.

+Can I test the cable prior to installation?
 Yes.
 A resistance reading can be taken with an ohmmeter.
 Insulation resistance can be verified with a megger.
 Do Not energize the cables prior to installation.

 How is the cable installed?